Bradley Diallo

-Bradley Diallo (born 20 July 1990) is a French professional footballer who plays as a defender for Romanian Liga II club FC Brașov.
-Although he started out as a left back, he developed into a very competent centre back in the second part of his career.
+Bradley Diallo (born 20 July 1990) is a French professional footballer who plays as a defender.
+After starting out as a left-back, he developed into a centre-back in the second part of his career.

 Career

 Marseille

-He had previously played for Olympique de Marseille, coming up through the youth ranks and making his first competitive start for the club in October 2009.
-He featured in 4 first team friendly games.
+Diallo played for Marseille, coming up through the youth ranks and making his first competitive start for the club in October 2009.
+He featured in four first team friendly games.

 Oldham Athletic

-On 19 August 2011, he signed for Oldham Athletic on a five-month contract.
+On 19 August 2011, Diallo signed for Oldham Athletic on a five-month contract.

 On 20 August 2011, he made his Football League debut as a 90th-minute substitute, coming on for Reuben Reid in a 2–0 victory over rivals Rochdale.

 On 3 September 2011, in a game against local rivals Huddersfield Town, Diallo assisted Shefki Kuqi with a pinpoint cross after a run from the left flank but was later shown a straight red card in the 76th minute for a foul on Oscar Gobern.

 After serving his suspension Diallo picked up a hamstring injury and was out of action for two and a half months.
 After recovering he again suffered the same injury in his first match back, due to being rushed into action too quickly.
 He was taken off after only 14th minutes in a reserves match against Bolton.

 RWS Bruxelles

-After a successful trial with RWS Bruxelles, Bradley Diallo signed a professional contract with the club in January 2013.
+After a successful trial with RWS Bruxelles, Diallo signed a professional contract with the club in January 2013.
 He put pen to paper on a 18-month contract with the club, with an option to extend.
 Bradley Diallo made his debut on 2 February 2013 against Sportkring Sint-Niklaas.

 LA Galaxy

-Bradley joined the USL Pro team the LA Galaxy II ahead of their inaugural 2014 season.
-Bradley made his league appearance debut for the LA Galaxy II on 13 April 2014 against fellow USL Pro side Sacramento Republic FC.
+Diallo joined the USL Pro team the LA Galaxy II ahead of their inaugural 2014 season.
+He made his league appearance debut for the LA Galaxy II on 13 April 2014 against fellow USL Pro side Sacramento Republic FC.
 In 2017, Diallo moved to the first team and played 18 games with LA Galaxy before departing for Liga I club Gaz Metan Mediaș.

 Romania

-On 17 July 2018, Gaz Metan Mediaș announced the signing of Bradley Diallo.
+On 17 July 2018, Gaz Metan Mediaș announced the signing of Diallo.

-On 26 June 2019, Politehnica Iași announced the signing of Bradley Diallo.
+On 26 June 2019, Politehnica Iași announced the signing of Diallo.

 On 23 January 2020, Diallo signed a one-and-a-half-year contract with Romanian club Chindia Târgoviște.